CSC207-UofT/course-project-tut0201-007/phase1/design_document.md

 Session uses the **Builder** design pattern.
 The Builder design pattern was chosen to reduce the complexity of Session constructor calls.
 For example, some sessions take place in a classroom, some are online, some have start and end times, some are asynchronous.
 Using Builder allows a Session to be 'built' piece-by-piece, using only information relevant to that specific lecture or tutorial.

 Session was originally intended to represent a time during which a particular lecture or tutorial would occur.
 We considered multiple implementations to account for multiple lecture sections.
 Our first idea was to store sessions in a map from section ID to an ArrayList of sessions, but this was not a good use of object oriented programming, since the collection of sessions could be stored in a new class.
 We decided to make Session this class, and made a new entity named TimeSlot in orded to represent the various times.
 Multiple TimeSlot objects are stored in Session.
 While performing these changes, we noticed that there was a significant degree of coupling between classes since the SkeletonCode.

+### Controller

+Our CommandLineInterface class initially violated the single responsibility principle since it took on too many tasks; it would take user input, call Scheduler, and handles output.
+As well, we noticed that our Scheduler class was responsible for the instantiation of course objects.
+It became evident that our Controler functionality was split between the CommandLineInterface and Scheduler classes.
+In order to adhere to the single responsibility and open/closed principles of software design, we created the Controller class.
+This class now holds the main method, calls the CommandLineInterface to prompt for user input, and then instantiates Course objects for Scheduler.
+Scheduler was changed so that it accepts only Course objects as paramaters to avoid instantiation of Courses from String course ID within scheduling methods.
+Overall, this will allow for greater flexibility with extension of our program's UI, control flow, and output.

 ### Data Serialization
 For our data serialization functionality, we decided to use ICS files for our Data serialization because ICS files are the standard for storing online calendars.
 Since we use ICS files to store our own schedules, that means that we can directly import schedules from Google Calendar, or other scheduling apps, and use them to apply filters to them to create new schedules.
 We created two classes, one for importing schedules from ICS files (**ScheduleImporter**) and one for exporting schedules (**ScheduleExporter**) to ICS files.